Income-Based Health Care (Medicaid)

 - Aged or disabled individuals not currently receiving Supplemental Security Income (SSI).

-Medicaid eligibility is usually dependent on the financial situation of the recipient or their family.
-To see updated income limits read the DCF’s Family-Related Medicaid Income Limits chart.
+Medicaid eligibility is dependent on the financial situation of the recipient and their family.
+See DCF’s Family-Related Medicaid Income Limits chart.

-If you are currently receiving Supplemental Security Income (SSI) you are automatically eligible for Medicaid in Florida.
+If you are currently receiving Supplemental Security Income (SSI) you are automatically eligible for Medicaid.

 To receive Medicaid benefits parents or relative caregivers must meet the program’s family income requirements and have at least one dependent child under the age of 18 in their home.